 \section{Conclusion and Future Work}

 Edge probing tests are the predominant method to probe for linguistic information in large language models.
-We use them to evaluate how the process of \finetuning\ a LM for QA might change the grammatical knowledge in an encoder, and observe no significant differences between pre-trained and fine-tuned LMs.
-This finding is consistent with prior work, but surprising nonetheless, particularly when the encoders show evidence of better encoding of said knowledge (i.e. when they perform better on the target tasks).
-From these EP test results, previous works have concluded that \finetuning\ does not change the encoding of grammatical knowledge.
-However, our analysis provides a ``dataset bias'' explanation for the consistency of the results and provides some clues as to why \textit{any} representation tends to achieve very similar results for EP tests .
-Moreover, we find evidence of significant change in the test results when such biases are corrected, hence making us conclude that the encoding \textit{does} change as expected.
+We use them to evaluate how the process of \finetuning\ an LM for QA might change the grammatical knowledge in an encoder, and observe no significant differences between pre-trained and fine-tuned LMs.
+More importantly, we find this phenomenon in carefully designed target tasks where the models must use the said grammatical knowledge.
+From similar EP test results, previous works have concluded that \finetuning\ does not change the encoding of grammatical knowledge.
+However, our analysis provides a `dataset bias' explanation for the consistency of the results and provides some clues as to why \textit{any} representation tends to achieve very similar results for EP tests.
+This is different from the previous task-design criticisms of the EP tests.

 Do \finetuned\ NLU models score highly on benchmarks for the right reasons, i.e., follow the human reasoning process?
 This work shows some evidence in favor of that.
 The encoding of grammatical knowledge in QA encoders is improved as expected when the models are trained on the right datasets, and the dataset biases in the EP tests are corrected.
 In light of this evidence, in the future, we plan to identify the exact reasoning steps in the QA models through post-hoc explainability methods and study whether they align with the human reasoning steps.